unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 ### If you want to write in (R)markdown:

-I've included example Markdown sections from my own dissertation (which is free to adapt under a [https://creativecommons.org/licenses/by/4.0/](CC-BY license "CC-BY License")), as well as a build script that takes the Markdown, turns it into TeX using [http://pandoc.org/](Pandoc "Pandoc"), and then compiles a PDF using LaTeX.
+I've included example Markdown sections from my own dissertation (which is free to adapt under a [CC-BY license](https://creativecommons.org/licenses/by/4.0/ "CC-BY License")), as well as a build script that takes the Markdown, turns it into TeX using [Pandoc](http://pandoc.org/ "Pandoc"), and then compiles a PDF using LaTeX.